starinspace/StarinspaceUpscale/README.md

 **OTF Training:** No <br>
 **Pretrained_Model_G:** No <br>
  <br>
 **Description:** Good with cats, hair, party, sharp images, also resized photos, great with big sharp photos to make them even larger.
-Does do a good job with images that is 50% of original size, even a bit smaller depending on object, look at example)
+Does do a good job with images that is 50% of original size, even a bit smaller depending on object, look at example).

 Upcale example: